Questions? Call0808 196 1942orMessage us

 Screening tests

 All parties must undergo screening tests.
 They help to ensure that infection risks are minimised and that some common genetic risks are identified if they’re present.
 Overall, these tests are undertaken to protect the welfare of everyone involved in the surrogacy arrangements and importantly any child that may be born.
-For details of the tests required for surrogacy arrangements, please contact the clinic.
-An individualised requirement table will be provided at surrogacy consultation appointments.

 Welfare of the child check